There are literally hundreds of scholarships to which students and

 The members of this committee and the faculty who work with each individual scholarship (see table below), assist each student applicant in the preparation of their application.
 It is up to each student, however, to submit a well-written application that can be then nominated.

-While the major fellowships such as Rhodes, Fulbright and Rotary require a school nomination, many others do not.
-For those as well as the nominated scholarships, we do recommend that students seek assistance from the Graduate and Undergraduate Fellowships office and other university support services such as the Center for Writing, Learning, and Teaching in order to insure that each application is a strong as it can be and representative of the students' best work.
+While the major fellowships such as Rhodes, Fulbright, and Rotary require a school nomination, many others do not.
+For those as well as the nominated scholarships, we do recommend that students seek assistance from the Graduate and Undergraduate Fellowships office and other university support services such as the Center for Writing, Learning, and Teaching in order to

 Below are listed the major fellowship/scholarship opportunities available for students at Puget Sound which are linked to a page giving a brief description of each.
 From there you can go directly to each scholarship's Home Page.